SOCIAL PSYCHOLOGY WITH RESEARCH METHODS 1 - 2022/3

 - Verbal feedback in tutorials

-- Practice MCQ and verbal feedback in lectures
+- Practice exam questions and verbal feedback in lectures

 - Build the foundational knowledge of Social Psychology theory and research.
 Participation in the lectures will expose students to a range of social psychology topics, and highlight the connections between real world problems, social psychology theory and empirical data